Gageperrin/it-notes/it-topics/cissp.md

 - **Compliance Manager:** Ensures adherence to laws, regulations, standards, and policies.
 - **Internal Auditors:** Employees who ensure corporate internal controls are effective.
 - **External Auditors:** Independent professionals who provide unbiased audit reports.

+# Domain 7: Security Operations

+## 7.1 - Understand and comply with investigations

+Investigations are a standard practice in security operations.
+Investigators must conduct reliable investigations that can withstand scrutiny and cross-examination.
+A key requirement is securing the scene, as contaminated evidence cannot be uncontaminated.

+The forensic process includes identifying and securing the crime scene, properly collecting evidence to preserve integrity and chain of custody, examining all evidence, analyzing the most pertinent evidence, and preparing a final report.

+There are various types of evidence:
+- Real evidence refers to physical objects.
+- Direct evidence requires no inference.
+- Circumstantial evidence suggests a fact by inference.
+- Corroborative evidence supports other facts but is not a fact itself.
+- Hearsay evidence is from witnesses who were not present.
+- The best evidence rule states original evidence should be entered rather than a copy.
+- Secondary evidence is a reproduction or substitute for the original proof.

+Motive, Opportunity, and Means (MOM) analysis is often used to guide investigations.
+Locard's Exchange Principle states that every interaction leaves a trace; something is taken, and something is left behind.

+Digital forensics involves the scientific examination and analysis of data from storage media.
+Live evidence, such as data in RAM, CPU, or cache, changes when examined, creating contamination risks.
+Hard drives are a significant source of direct evidence, and best practices involve creating two identical bit-for-bit copies of the original drive, sealing the original, and examining the copy.
+Mobile device forensic analysis is challenging due to variations in firmware, operating systems, and tools, often requiring tailored methods.
+Forensic artifacts are remnants of a breach or attempted breach.

+The chain of custody is crucial for maintaining full control over evidence and ensuring its integrity.

+Evidence must meet five rules: authenticity, accuracy (integrity), completeness, convincing reliability, and admissibility.

+Investigations may be criminal (involving legal punishment), civil (resolving disputes with financial penalties), regulatory (handled by regulatory bodies), or administrative (internal to an organization).